-The nature of microbe presence in storage tanks are such that they rarely get addressed before big problems become reality.
+The microbe presence in storage tanks is such that they rarely get addressed before big problems become a reality.
 For many years, even if you knew with certainty you had a microbe problem, the only way to know for sure (and to know if whatever you tried to do for a solution had eliminated it) were either clunky and unreliable dip slide tests or expensive lab tests that would have you waiting weeks for results.
-Luckily, this undesirable situation looks like it's getting ready to change.....
+Luckily, this undesirable situation looks like it's getting ready to change...

 The best options – what we might also term Best Practice Options - usually have some kind of prevention element built into them.
-Typically, prevention isn’t valued the way it should be.
 People are predisposed to preferring fixed costs over the uncertainty of greater, but undefined, savings.
 It’s part of the psychology of spending money (buying decisions).
 People are less likely to want to spend money now to prevent or keep something from happening – to keep it unseen.
 Success there is when nothing happens.

 It’s also a fact proven out time after time – prevention costs less and causes fewer headaches than a cure.
 It can cost $14,000 or more to polish and fix a stored fuel problem in a medium-sized tank.
 Compare that to less than $1,000 for preventive maintenance, including ASTM testing and preventive chemical treatment, to prevent the problem in the first place.
 Plus, factor in the headaches and the secondary expenses that, now, won’t happen because the business was smart to spend a little on the preventive side.
 Preventive maintenance programs for fuel – Fuel PM – are the smart option that saves money in the long run.

 Fuel PM also provides budgetary certainty that’s a tangible value for businesses.
-We expect to spend money to keep equipment running at its best.
+We expect to have to spend money to keep equipment running at its best.
 Nobody runs a fleet and never changes the oil or fluids.
 Nobody spends thousands on a backup generator without expecting to include an additional small cost for a service contract to ensure it works in top form when needed.
 Why wouldn’t you do the same for your stored fuel?
-Especially when you consider how important that stored fuel is to your business and what you need to get done.

 Prevention is always easier when you have access to the right tools and knowledge.